fieldtrip/website/development/project/nutmeg.md

 - nut_beamforming_gui
 - rumour has it that some people prefer the interactive fiducial selection in NM over FT.
 - simplified pipeline for OpenMEEG with BrainVisa segmentations (Sarang to write wiki on BrainVisa use, then OM creates BEM, then import to MATLAB
-- single precision used as long as double not needed (e.g. initial loading single but covariance computation double)
+- single precision used as long as double not needed (e.g., initial loading single but covariance computation double)
 - how does FT reduce/display data computed with vector inverse method and therefore the source data has 3 components per voxel?
-  _ Specifically, can the s_perp (1 or 2 extra components not of primary direction) be displayed or further manipulated (e.g. in statistics)?
+  _ Specifically, can the s_perp (1 or 2 extra components not of primary direction) be displayed or further manipulated (e.g., in statistics)?
   _ How is s_perp computed 'on the fly' after weights and/or leadfield not present anymore? \* (see email correspondene with Sarang called '3-dim orientation' in 2008)
 - option of when in pipeline to normalise leadfield (specific to scalar LCMV)
 - Wilcoxon ranksum test in NM: uses single trial info per time-freq bin on the fly to compute Z/p values, but then only saves these averages, not save out single-trial info for each time-freq bin (assuming 20000 voxels, 100 time, 10 freq, that would be too large!)